OpenDroneMap/UAVArena/README.md

 ## Contributing

+run ` python -m http.server 8080 ` from the project root, then open a web browser, if you want to view this project locally. this action requires `Python3`.

 If you want to add a new dataset, simply add the relevant folders in the `data` directory, edit `main.js`.
 The tiles can be generated using the instructions in `tile_commands.txt`.

 ## Disclaimer